 I thought it would be interesting to accumulate some stories and post them on this site.
 What are your experiences in the job market as a sports journalist?
 What is it like for recent graduates?
 Do 40-somethings really find themselves at a disadvantage?

 I would like to use this site as a forum to share experiences in the industry.
 I think it would be valuable to one and all.

-If you have a story to tell, … Continue Reading
+If you have a story … Continue Reading

 A fun, entertaining, and dare we say, refreshing look at the drink inspired by Arnold Palmer.

 Props to ESPN and director Bryan Gordon for this short video.
 It is well worth your time.
 Here is the link.